 Loading

-DNS works in two directions, and most people only think about one of them.
-The everyday direction, domain name to IP address, happens behind the scenes every time you open a website.
-The other direction, IP address to domain or hostname, is where things get interesting for anyone investigating, auditing, or operating a network.
+DNS works in two directions, and most people only ever use one of them.
+The everyday direction - domain name to IP address - happens silently every time you open a website.
+The other direction, IP address to domain, is where things get interesting for anyone investigating, auditing, or operating a network.

 |---|---|

-This is a subscriber-only utility.
-You'll need an active APIFreaks subscription and be Signed In before running a query
+This is a subscriber-only utility - you'll need an active APIFreaks subscription and to be signed in before running a query.
+New accounts start with 10,000 free credits.

 When a suspicious IP appears in a firewall log or threat feed, the first step is mapping the infrastructure behind it.
 Reverse DNS Lookup reveals the full set of domains hosted on that IP, often surfacing co-located malicious sites, phishing kits, or command-and-control hostnames that share the same server.